Immigration Attorney Tips: Perfecting Your EB1 NIW Evidence for USCIS Approval

 USCIS adjudicators work with specific constraints when reviewing applications.
 Keep these in mind when preparing your evidence:

 Your goal is to simplify the adjudicator’s job.
-Present your evidence in a way that’s thorough, clear, and easy to follow.
+Present your evidence in a way that’s thorough, clear, and easy to follow, ensuring you provide concrete proof rather than just subjective statements, which is essential for USCIS review.

 How to Present Evidence of Awards, Memberships, and Judge Participation